Marcel2603/JavaLearnings/Reactive-S3/README.md

 This entpoint returns a file from s3 as byteArray.
 To run it with cURL you can execute following command `curl localhost:9000/download/{key} --output file`

+## GET /downloadFolder/{folderkey}
+This endpoint returns all files in a folder as byteArray

 # Performance
 For a 1Gigfile the services needs less than 150MB on Memory.
 The duration to download the file needs 3 seconds.